Quantum Control Infrastructure

 Building superconducting-qubit hardware?

-We are looking to talk with qubit teams, cryogenic photonics groups, packaging partners, and early-stage investors.
+We are looking to talk with superconducting-qubit teams, cryogenic photonics groups, foundry partners, and early-stage investors.

 Contact Tynana